Credit Where Credit Is Due: Understanding Attribution and Its Importance

 Q: Is it plagiarism if I paraphrase information?

 A: No, paraphrasing itself is not plagiarism.
-However, if you take the core ideas from another source and present them as your own without citing the original source, it's still considered plagiarism.
+Still, if you take the core ideas from another source and present them as your own without citing the original source, it's still considered plagiarism.
 You need to put the information in your own words and give credit to the original author.

 Q: What are the consequences of plagiarism?